parrt/cs345/projects/bytecode.md

 From the command line, you can build and test all of your software as follows on UNIX:

-From the command line, you can build and test all of your software as follows on UNIX:

 ```bash
 $ cmake CMakeLists.txt
 ...